-- Raising the issue of sexual harassment means that schools need to have policies in place to address it and to support young people who are affected.
-These are likely be most effective if to developed with young people and all staff.
-To be effective such policies need to be backed up by training for all staff - teachers, school nurses. learning mentors. family support workers and other support staff, such as administrators or caterers so that they can identify and intervene.
-Regular whole school meetings can identify effective working practices and emerging issues. - Offering briefings for parents/carers on sexual harassment can enable them to begin discussions with their children outside of school.
-Open conversations inside and outside the classroom can help children recognise sexual harassment, identify trusted adults who they can talk to and equip students with strategies to for identify support themselves or their peers and to be more confident about drawing the line about unacceptable behaviours.
+Raising the issue of sexual harassment means that schools need to have policies in place to address it and to support young people who are affected.
+These are likely most effective to be if developed with young people and all staff.
+To be effective such policies need to be backed up by training for all staff - teachers. school nurses, learning mentors. family support workers and other support staff, such as administrators or caterers so that they can identify and intervene.
+Regular whole school meetings can identify effective working practices and emerging issues.

+Offering briefings for parents/carers on sexual harassment can enable them to begin discussions with their children outside of school.
+Open conversations inside and outside the classroom can help children recognise sexual harassment, identify trusted adults who they can talk to and equip students with strategies to identify support for themselves or their peers and to be more confident about drawing the line about unacceptable behaviours.